-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - d the repetition of vowel sounds

-5 Multiple Choice Questions
+5 Multiple choice questions

 - the use of hints and clues to suggest what will happen later in a plot

-5 True/False Questions
+5 True/False questions

 verse → a pattern of stressed and unstressed syllables in poetry

 denotation → All the meanings, associations, or emotions that a word suggests.
 Opposite of denotation.